toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 ![Hello-4]({{ site.baseurl }}/images/hello-4.png)

 First, it not showing us the sequential result.
 The order of the output doesn't make sense, you said.
 Welcome to parallelism.
 Because the processes are running at the same time, the ordering of events isn't guaranteed anymore.
 That's because the Erlang VM uses many tricks to decide when to run a process or another one, making sure each gets a good share of time.
+Erlang teach me that [lock](http://en.wikipedia.org/wiki/Lock_%28computer_science%29) isn't good for real-time system, and our design should avoid it in any costs.

 Secondly it shows us that it took only 45 milliseconds to spawn all of those 10 process.
-If 10 processes sounds too small for you, i'm also felt same way.
-So lets try to spawn a million processes.
+If 10 processes sounds too small for you, i'm also felt the same way.
+So lets get crazy and try to spawn a million processes!
 I supress the IO output that echoing the integer values, and heres the result :

 ![Hello-5]({{ site.baseurl }}/images/hello-5.png)